prashantkesarwani0501/Confidential-Pneumonia-Diagnosis/README.md

 ---

-📄 **Research Paper Accepted at IC3 Conference 2025** 🎉
-This project contributes to advancing **Privacy-Preserving AI in Healthcare**, enabling diagnostic systems that are both **powerful and secure**.
+### 🏆 Contribution to Research
+This work offers:
+- Practical guidelines for **designing privacy-preserving medical AI systems**
+- Benchmarking results to balance **accuracy vs. privacy**
+- Insights into **real-world deployment under HIPAA compliance**

 ---

+✨ *This project combines the fields of **Healthcare AI, Federated Learning, and Differential Privacy**, aiming to make diagnostic systems both **powerful and trustworthy.***